electron/electron/docs/api/web-contents.md

 win.loadURL('https://github.com')
 ```

-When using shared texture (set `webPreferences.offscreenUseSharedTexture` to `true`) feature, you can pass the texture handle to external rendering pipeline without the overhead of
+When using shared texture (set `webPreferences.offscreen.useSharedTexture` to `true`) feature, you can pass the texture handle to external rendering pipeline without the overhead of
 copying data between CPU and GPU memory, with Chromium's hardware acceleration support.
 This feature is helpful for high-performance rendering scenarios.

 It is important to call `texture.release()` when the texture is no longer needed as soon as possible, before the underlying frame pool is drained.